Jem & Fix: Mega Washer

 Yet a TINA.org reader said it wasn’t until he left a Dollar Tree and glanced at the receipt that he learned that the dollar store does not offer refunds, only exchanges.
-At the bottom of the receipt he spotted the fine print that states:
+At the bottom of the receipt he spotted the Sometimes termed “mouse print” or, more benignly, “disclosure language”, and presented in miniscule font.
+It is there to take back every enticing offer made in the ad. that states:

 We will gladly exchange any unopened item with the original receipt.
 We do not offer refunds.